eirikhanasand/iikg2001/exam/exam22.md

 4. Verification

 ## Question 15
-During a threat modeling exercise, the software architecture is reviewed to identify Select one alternative:
+During a threat modeling exercise, the software architecture is reviewed to identify<br/>
+Select one alternative:

 1. Entry points.